 The second it begins to feel uncomfortable, look away.
 But never look at your shoes or something on the floor whilst the other person is speaking.
 This is also a sign that you are uninterested in the conversation.

-Just go with the flow when making eye contact, and make sure that when you do make the eye contact, that your intention is firmly set in your mind.
+Just go with the flow when making eye contact, and make sure that when you do make eye contact, your intention is firmly set in your mind.

 3. Body Positioning

-Our personality and exactly how we feel is always shown through our body language.
+Our personality and exactly how we feel are always shown through our body language.

 When you are meeting people in a formal setting, always be aware of your body language.
-Make sure that you are facing the person that you are speaking to.
+Make sure that you are facing the person to whom you are speaking.
 It shows that you are interested and invested in what they have to say.

-If you are delivering a presentation, make sure that you have learned your material well enough to be able to be conscious of your audience and your body language towards them.
+If you are delivering a presentation, make sure that you have learned your material well enough to be able to be conscious of your audience and your body language toward them.

 Never fold your arms tightly.
 Rather try a relaxed approach of folding your hands if you must.
 Do not keep your hands in your pockets either.